Wilfred Williams

-Wilfred Williams (born June 4, 1996) is a Liberian-born American professional soccer player who plays as a defender.
+Wilfred Williams (born June 4, 1996) is a professional soccer player who plays as a defender.
+He was born in Liberia and has represented the United States at youth level.

 Career

 Williams began his college soccer career at the University of Memphis, before spending a year at Eastern Florida State College and a further two years at Oakland University.

 While at college, Williams appeared for USL PDL sides Des Moines Menace, Charlotte Eagles and Myrtle Beach Mutiny.